 The most notable of the homeowner tax deductions is the mortgage payment interest deduction, which covers interest paid on the first $1 million of home loans, which is particularly valuable for first-time homeowners.
-However, there are additional mortgage-related tax deductions and financial incentives.
+However, additional mortgage-related tax deductions and financial incentives exist as well.

 2. Property Tax Deduction

 Beside the mortgage interest deduction, the other major tax break is property taxes.
 If you maintain an escrow account as part of your monthly mortgage payments, then you’ll notice most of the payment is taxes.
-When the lender provides your annual statement, then the taxes should be broken out and can be used as an annual deduction as long as you own your home.
+When the lender provides your annual statement, the statement breaks out the taxes for inclusion as an annual deduction.

 3. Home Improvement Loans